-The first thing we do when we feel our internet is slow is to browse to speedtest.net and run a test.
+The first thing we do when we feel our internet is slow is to browse speedtest.net and run a test.
 That site is used by many but is still dependent on Flash.
 If you are like me, you would not want to install Flash and Java on your computer for security concerns.
-Though speedtest.net is the leading site for testing bandwidth and net speed, it requires you to have Flash on your computer.
-I never installed Flash on my computer ever since YouTube rolled out HTML5 based players.
-Thus, speedtest.net never works on my computer.
+Some Internet Speed test sites require you to have Flash on your computer.
+I have never installed Flash on my computer since YouTube rolled out HTML5-based players.

 HTML5 Bandwidth testing sites